Euchre: Making trump

 The eldest hand opens the bidding by passing (saying "pass") or accepting the suit of the upcard as trump by saying: "I order it up" (or "pick it up").
 If the eldest passes, the second hand, the dealer's partner, may pass or accept by saying: "I assist" (or "I'll help you").
 If the second hand passes, the third hand may pass or accept.
 If the first three pass, the dealer may accept the turnup by discarding a card (called "taking it up") or turn it down by placing the upcard, face up, half under the kitty (called "turning it down").

 If the dealer acquires the top card, either by being ordered to pick it up or choosing to pick it up, it becomes part of the dealer's hand.
 It is left in place until played, and the dealer discards a card to the bottom of the kitty, face down.
 If no one orders up the top card and the dealer chooses not to take it up, each player is then given the opportunity, in turn, to pass again or call a different suit as trump.
 If no trump is selected, the hand is discarded and the deal passes to the left.

 When trumps are chosen, the trump jack becomes the top card or right bower.
-The jack of the same color is the second-highest trump, known as the left bower.
+The other jack of the same color is the second-highest trump, known as the left bower.
 Example: Spades are trump.
 In this case, the trump cards rank as follows (highest first):